List of Apollo astronauts: Apollo astronauts who flew to the Moon's vicinity without landing

-Apollo astronauts who never flew to the Moon
+Apollo astronauts who remained in Earth orbit

 In addition to the nine lunar missions, there were two crewed flights in the Apollo program that remained in Earth orbit to test fly the spacecraft.
 Apollo 7 was a crewed test flight of the CSM, and Apollo 9 was a crewed flight test of the CSM and LEM.
 Of the six astronauts who participated in these missions, five were never rotated to a lunar mission.
 In addition, the three Skylab missions and Apollo–Soyuz Test Project used crewed CSMs in Earth orbit and are considered part of the Apollo Applications Project.
 Although Conrad, Bean, and Stafford commanded three of these four flights, the remaining crew members were rookies and thus had long missed the opportunity to fly a Moon mission.
 Of the seven rookies who flew Skylab, three of them (Paul J. Weitz, Owen K. Garriott, and Jack R. Lousma) would return to space aboard the Space Shuttle.
 Vance Brand flew on ASTP as Command Module Pilot and would command three Shuttle missions.
 Except for Garriott, all Apollo astronauts who also flew on the Shuttle served as commander.